-Labour Day in Belgium takes place on May 1st every year.
-It’s also commonly known by the name “May Day.”
+Labour Day in Belgium takes place on 1 May every year.
+It’s also commonly known as “May Day.”
 Belgians link this important date to the beginning of the spring season.
-They also consider it to be a day to acknowledge workers and their highly admirable and tireless efforts.
+They also consider it to be a day to acknowledge workers and their highly admirable and tireless contributions to the Belgian economy.

 |2017||1 May||Mon||Labour Day|